payment-gateways/paypal-sdk/README.md

 $response = $service->updateProduct($product)->getStatusCode();  // 204
 ```

-### You can also create a token for external use
+### Token creation

+You can also create a token for external use.
 To create a token use the `getToken` method.

 ```php
 use PaymentGateway\PayPalSdk\PayPalService;